G-Core/product-documentation/documentation/streaming-platform/video-hosting/create-and-configure-playlists-for-videos.md

 <img src="https://assets.gcore.pro/docs/streaming-platform/video-hosting/create-and-configure-playlists-for-videos/9672671990161.png" alt="Playlists tab">

 2. Enter the name of your playlist and click the **Create** button.
-The playlist’s title will be displayed in the control panel so you can quickly find it.
+The playlist’s title will be displayed in the Gcore Customer Portal so you can quickly find it.

 <img src="https://assets.gcore.pro/docs/streaming-platform/video-hosting/create-and-configure-playlists-for-videos/9672672040977.png" alt="Create  playlist" width="50%">